frankmullenger/silverstripe-gallery/README.md

 Uses customised UploadField to manage the images, allowing bulk upload of images then resorting using drag drop and editing of captions inline.

+An example implementation using Fancybox2 has been provided.
 You are required to [purchase a licence for Fancybox](http://fancyapps.com/fancybox/#license) for commercial websites.
-Fancy box can be replaced easily for each page type you apply the gallery to.
+Fancybox can be replaced easily for each page type you apply the gallery to.

 ## Installation Instructions